Skip to content

 Tax preparers handle everything from client consultations to tax filing and audits.
 Learn their key roles, essential skills, and how they differ from accountants.

 A tax preparer is a knowledgeable professional trained to prepare, calculate and file tax returns on behalf of business or individual clients.
 In the U.S., 257,958 individuals were employed to do this job in 2024.
-This figure represents a 2% jump from 2023, underscoring the growing demand for experts in the tax preparation industry.
+This figure represents a 2% jump from 2023, underscoring the growing demand for professionals in the tax preparation industry.

 But what are the key tax preparer duties and responsibilities?
 Do they overlap with the roles of an accountant?
 Explore this guide to learn more.